evako42/projects/activity_EF_projects_2024/readme.md

 - anova_peritumoral.R, anova_cavity.R, anova_enhancing_tumor.R and cox_model.R are the R scripts used to investigate the relevance of clinical factors in the change in activity from baseline to follow-up for the different areas of interest (peritumoral area, peri-resection area, enhancing tumor area).

+# EK: consider linking to the preprint or later to the actual paper